 What are style 3 tips that will help our readers step-up their style game?

 1: You must have a tuxedo, blue jeans, a blue suit and five white shirts.
 2: Stay away from trends.
 For me, purchasing a garment is an investment.
 Buy what fits and it will outlast what’s trending.
 3: Your new best friend should be a tailor and they must be on speed dial.

 When it comes to style, there is no doubt you have your own true identity.
 We often hear readers say that it can be challenging to walk into a store and buy something that fits their personal style.
 What does personal style mean to you?

 Often we hear people saying, “You’re the only one who can pull this look off!”
 Why?
 It suits my personality.
 So, to me personal style needs to match personality.
 Your outfit should be able to tell a lot about you before people event meet you.

+How do you think people can best enhance their personal style?
 Be a bit risky.
 Try something new.
 If your closet looks like a J Crew shirt rack, then get some items from brands with a different aesthetic.
 Mix it up.
 My closet has a mix of aesthetics.
 Depending on how I feel that day, I know where to pull from.

+Are there any last points or things you would like to say to give our audience an “edge” in life?
 Self-work is the best thing you can do for yourself.
 If you have interest in upgrading your wardrobe/physical appearance (or anything for that matter), do some research.
 You have to invest the time.
 Once you start working on you’re weaknesses, your limits will soon be eliminated.